WhiteOrg/frontend-tech-test/README.md

 - You'll notice that the provided mockups have different headline text for mobile/desktop views.
 To be clear, the headline should always be the value provided via the API, regardless of viewport size.
 - All fonts used on the designs have already been included in the repository for you to use.
 - Some images will be available via the API; any others should be included in the repository already.
-- The first thing you'll have to do is delete the existing logo, title etc. in `App.js`, but also feel free to tidy up respective `.css` files and anything else you don't need.
+- The first thing you'll have to do is delete the existing logo, title etc. in `App.tsx`, but also feel free to tidy up respective `.css` files and anything else you don't need.

 ### What We're Looking For
 Your solution should: